sedson96/fresh-clean/README.md

-Student roject designed to schedule and request invoices from clients
+Inividule Project made for managing service provider schedule and allowing them to send invoices to clients